In Baton Rouge, there’s a $100 million football coach and everyone else

 Kelly’s interaction with Chris did little to change his mind.

 “He was nice,” Temple says, giving a C grade for Kelly’s part of the interaction.
 “He really needs to win if he wants to get me.
 He hasn’t earned no money.
 I want to see him beat Alabama and Florida and Georgia.
-Then I’ll tell you if I think he’s worth that ten million g------ dollars.”
+Then I’ll tell you if I think he’s worth that 10 million g------ dollars.”

-Late afternoon as LSU’s fall semester concludes, and Chris is strolling down West Chimes Street when he recognizes a face from one of his many past lives.
+Late afternoon as LSU’s fall semester concludes, Chris is strolling down West Chimes Street when he recognizes a face from one of his many past lives.

-Pat Bergeron is a longtime political operative and elections official, a true creature of the gears that turn, and often do not, in a Southern purple state.
+Pat Bergeron is a longtime political operative and elections official, a true creature of the gears that turn — and often do not — in a Southern purple state.
 Bergeron, who is White, is sitting alone on a pizza joint’s patio.
 Cobalt blue suit, thin legs crossed, a Newport between his lips.

 “Mind if I … ?”
 Chris says, already reaching for a chair.

 Bergeron smiles when he sees an old friend, and they launch into the only subject more incendiary around here than politics: LSU football.
-Bergeron says he hasn’t met Kelly, but he’s hopeful.
+Bergeron says he hasn’t met Kelly but he’s hopeful.
 What choice does he have?
 After last season, when the Tigers went 6-7 and lost yet again to Saban, the whole town is depressed.
 People here insist, straight-faced, that when LSU is bad, the economy tanks, crime goes up, and judges give out more jail time.

-Chris went to two games last year, and he has secretly rooted on the team since childhood.
+Chris went to two games last year, and he has secretly rooted for the team since childhood.
 He says if someone is seen in a predominantly Black neighborhood wearing something with “LSU” on it, the smart play is to suggest it’s code for “Love Southern University.”
 Bergeron’s cigarette wobbles as he laughs.

 “You’re used to tilting at windmills,” he says.